-(Pocket-lint) - Last year Nintendo released the Switch Lite, a cheaper version of the extremely popular Nintendo Switch console.
+(Pocket-lint) - As a follow-up to the main Nintendo Switch console, last year Nintendo released the Switch Lite, a cheaper version.
 But what are the differences between the two consoles and which is most suitable for you?

-Before we start, it’s worth mentioning that Nintendo launched a new version of the standard Switch in 2019 with increased battery life (but with no name change).
-And while that model won’t be on sale from stores, eBay and other places are full of the older versions.
-Here’s how to tell the difference.
+Before we start, it’s worth mentioning that Nintendo also launched a new version of the standard Switch last year with increased battery life (but with no name change).
+And while the older model won’t be on sale from stores, eBay and other resellers are full of the older versions.
+So watch out for that - here’s how to tell the difference.

 What’s the same?